Species, Site and Habitat Conservation

 The ultimate aim is to have data from monitoring positively influence conservation, national strategy and policies.

 From the air we breathe to the food we eat and water we drink, these are all products of nature’s warehouse of services.
 Natural ecosystems perform fundamental life-support services upon which we humans depend – ecosystem services.

 Ecosystem services are processes by which the environment produces resources that we often take for granted, such as clean water, habitats for fisheries, and pollination of agricultural crops.
 Whether we are living in urban areas or rural settings, the ecosystems we live in provide goods and services that are critically important for our survival.

 Nature Kenya has championed the use of the Toolkit for Ecosystem Services Site-based Assessment in Kenya in Kenya, which gives guidance in measuring ecosystem services provided by a habitat.
-So far Ecosystem Services Assessment has been carried out in Kakamega Forest, Yala wetland complex, Taita Hills forests, Dakatcha Woodland and Arabuko Sokoke Forest IBAs.
+So far Ecosystem Services Assessment has been carried out in Mt.
+Kenya Forest, Tana River Delta, Kakamega Forest, Yala wetland complex, Taita hills forests, Dakatcha Woodland and Arabuko-Sokoke Forest KBAs.

 Climate Change adaptation and mitigation

 The effects of climate change on species and livelihoods are already being seen and felt.
 Global warming has many impacts on natural ecosystems, agriculture and food supplies, human health, forestry, water resources and availability, energy use, and transportation.